stewdio/blackswan/README.md

 - make sure keyboard scales big on ios when playing in landscape!

-- experiment w "maintain perspective" because on entire BODY is too much. main + smoe of #about is prob fiinie and still looks cool when scrolling.
+- experiment w "maintain perspective" because on entire BODY is too much. main + some of #about is prob fiinie and still looks cool when scrolling.

 	CONTROLS

+- style the new LOAD button. pulses like regular play butto, maybe an ease-in-out slow bounce and glow?? fade out on hide(). size needs to be BIG. and maybe relative to viewport size.

 - need a progress bar or pie chart or something on new LOAD button.

-- style the new LOAD button. circle instead of square. pulses like regular play button. fade out on hide().

 	FINISHING

-- finish ERASER content.
-- finish ABOUT content.
+- Include a GIF of original Black Swan (Apple Keyboard Viewer) composition with the About section.
+GIF fade in from white so definite “section of overall composition” feel?
+- For “Purchase” section perhaps need SVG icons for each: XL Recordings, Spotify, Apple Music, Google Play, Amazon Music.
 - need favicons.
-- need site preview image / poster image.
+- need site preview image / poster image. makePosterArt()